General

 - The vertical axis (ordinate) represents the calculated output values.

-Fixed input values are displayed at the top of the graph.
+Fixed input values are displayed at the top of the graph as you can see below.

 Caution